 While effects are still related to oxidation and inflammatory pathways, the respiratory tract has some mediation through interleukin-8 and growth-related oncogene-α.

-For most patients with symptoms related to ozone toxicity, the history will be non-specific.
+For most patients with symptoms related to ozone toxicity, history will be non-specific.
 Findings will likely depend on the bodily system involved, such as worsening respiratory symptoms in a patient with underlying asthma since this population is particularly susceptible to ozone effects.
 The specific history of present illness events may only be found in patients undergoing unconventional medical asthmatic therapies or individuals exposed in a work environment.

 Symptoms themselves are largely related to the delivery method of exposure, concentration, and duration.
-Ozone has been delivered in many routes including, but not limited to, intravenous, intramuscular, topically, intra-articular, nasal, rectal and oral.
+Ozone has been delivered in many routes including, but not limited to, intravenous, intramuscular, topically, intra-articular, nasal, rectal, and oral.

 Evaluation of ozone toxicity is similar to the evaluation of any pulmonary irritant.
 Oxygen saturation monitoring should be implemented and also bedside spirometry.
 Providers should also consider arterial blood gas analysis and chest radiography as potential exposure to other pulmonary irritants should always be considered.
 An electrocardiogram should be performed as well in patients with or at risk for the underlying cardiac disease.